DLibatique/CLAS199/4-grading.md

 The guidelines for submission of all media-based creative projects is listed under the appropriate heading.

-All creative projects must be submitted to me **by 5pm on Thursday, May 9** (the first day of the exam period).
+All creative projects must be submitted to me **by 5pm on Thursday, May 9** (the first day of the exam period), and you may submit **no more than two (2) creative projects between April 11 and May 9**.
 There is no due date for any given creative project, but if you do more than one, it behooves you to spread the wealth time-wise, as it were, as some projects may take some time to complete.

-If you’re going for an A (i.e., completing 4 creative projects), I recommend attempting to complete one every three weeks or so, as we have only about 12-13 full weeks of class.
+If you’re going for an A for the semester (i.e., completing 4 creative projects), I recommend attempting to complete the four projects according to the following timeline:
+- Submit Creative Project #1: 2/25
+- Submit Creative Project #2: 3/20
+- Submit Creative Project #3: 4/15
+- Submit Creative Project #4: 5/9

 <a href="#top" class="underline">Back to top.</a>